 Summary: Responsible for managing a campus location’s Financial Aid Department in all aspects of its operation and development.
 Develop, negotiate, and finalize student financial aid plans in accordance with state, federal, accreditation, and company policies and regulations for awarding and packaging financial aid.
 Act in a manner consistent with the highest ethical standards.
-Work closely with new, continuing, and re-entry students and their families to ensure that proposed financial aid (whether for new or re-entry students) continues to meet the student’s (and/or families’) needs and best interests.
+The Financial Aid Director will work closely with new, continuing, and re-entry students and their families to ensure that proposed financial aid (whether for new or re-entry students) continues to meet the student’s (and/or families’) needs and best interests.
 Counsel students about financial aid available based upon their acceptance at CHCP and other matters relevant to student financial aid planning and packaging.
 In carrying out the duties and responsibilities of this position, the Director of Financial Aid must ensure consideration and implementation of the CHCP philosophy, which provides for providing quality services to all students, visitors, and clients; focusing on the development, growth, and involvement of staff members; offering recognition of employees; adhering to sound economic principles; and creating an environment which is conducive to innovation, positive thinking, and expansion.
+The Financial Aid Director will have knowledge of FASFA and Title IV funding for students.

 Compliance: CHCP is committed to ensuring compliance with all laws and regulations, including its internal policies and procedures.
 Accordingly, employees are expected to be aware of and comply with both internal policies and procedures and outside rules, regulations, and legal requirements which relate to their typical job duties.
 This may include, though is not necessarily limited to, those rules, regulations, and legal requirements imposed by the following entities: the U.S. Department of Education, state licensing agency(s) (e.g., Texas Workforce Commission), and the institution’s accrediting agency(s).
 To the extent you may have questions or need more information on relevant policies, procedure, rules, regulations, and laws which you must observe and with which you must comply, please contact CHCP’s Compliance Department at firstname.lastname@example.org.